Sign up for our FREE 8-week course to get on the property ladder.

-- Interest-only: Instead of making full principal and interest payments, you can opt to make interest-only payments.
-This is great for investors.
+- Interest-only: Instead of making full principal and interest payments, some basic variable rate loans may allow you to make interest-only payments.
+This is a popular loan with investors.

 - Top up: You are able to 'top-up' or increase your original mortgage amount if you need more money.